 All parts of sweet cicely plants are edible.
 Although sweet cicely has been widely cultivated in past years and used to treat ailments such as stomachache and coughs, it isn’t commonly grown in most modern herb gardens.
 Many herbalists think sweet cicely deserves more attention, especially as a healthy, zero-calorie replacement for sugar.

 You can also cook the leaves like spinach, or add fresh leaves to salads, soups or omelets.
-The stalks can be used much like celery, while the roots can be boiled or eaten raw.
-Many people say sweet cicely roots make flavorful wine.
+The stalks can

 In the garden, sweet cicely plants are rich in nectar and highly valuable to beesand other beneficial insects.
 The plant is easy to dry and retains its sweet aroma even when dried.